Testing product states, quantum Merlin-Arthur games and tensor optimisation: Introduction

 \boxproto{Product test}{ The product test proceeds as follows. \begin{enumerate} \item Prepare two copies of $\ket{\psi} \in \bbC^{d_1} \ot \cdots \ot \bbC^{d_n}$; call these $\ket{\psi_1}$, $\ket{\psi_2}$. \item Perform the swap test on each of the $n$ pairs of corresponding subsystems of $\ket{\psi_1}$, $\ket{\psi_2}$. \item If all of the tests returned ``same'', accept.
 Otherwise, reject. \end{enumerate} }

 The product test has appeared before in the literature.
-It was originally introduced in \cite{mintert05} as one of a family of tests for generalisations of the concurrence entanglement measure, and has been implemented experimentally as a means of detecting bipartite entanglement directly \cite{walborn06}.
+It was originally introduced in \cite{mintert05} as one of a family of tests for generalisations of the concurrence entanglement measure, and has been implemented experimentally as a means of detecting bipartite entanglement directly \cite{walborn06} (but see also \cite{vELK07} for caveats).
 Further, the test was proposed in \cite{qboolean} as a means of determining whether a unitary operator is product.
 Our contribution here is to prove the correctness of this test for all $n$, as formalised in the following theorem.

-\begin{thm} Given $\ket{\psi}\in \bbC^{d_1} \ot \cdots \ot \bbC^{d_n}$, let
+\begin{thm} Given $\ket{\psi}\in B(\bbC^{d_1} \ot \cdots \ot \bbC^{d_n})$, let

 Let $\Ptest(\proj{\psi})$ be the probability that the product test passes when applied to $\ket{\psi}$.
 Then